HelloHuDi/MeteorShower/README.md

 ## The hand of God, creates a meteor shower that belongs to you

-## Scan the QRcode to download demo
+## using mobile browser scan the QRcode to download demo

 <img src="art/download_demo.png"/>